romene/Naturaily-netlify/_posts/2018-07-12-vue-cli-3-new-era-in-frontend-development.md

 ### PWA support

-Last but surely not least feature is Progressive Web App support.
+Last but surely not least feature coming to Vue CLI 3 is Progressive Web App support.

 PWA is trending approach to create a Web application, if you're not familiar with that term, without doubt, you have to take a look at that!
 PWA support is a default but optional plugin in the new CLI.
 When you decide to add this plugin to your app it will build a PWA essence skeleton.